SeverinAlexB/BringToAfrica/README.md

 - Type in the command "activator run".
 - Open your browser with the url "http://localhost:9000"
 - (Optional) Type in "activator ui" for more activator fun.

+####Intellij IDEA Support
+- Install the Scala and Play Framework plugin for Intellij
+- Import project as SBT